micropython/oofatfs/src/00readme.txt

                        Changed arguments of f_mkfs.
 (FatFs)
                        Fixed f_mkfs on FAT32 creates incorrect FSInfo.
 (FatFs) Fixed f_mkdir on FAT32 creates incorrect directory.
 (FatFs)

+  Feb 03, 2008  R0.05a Added f_truncate().
+                       Added f_utime().
+                       Fixed off by one error at FAT sub-type determination.
+                       Fixed btr in f_read() can be mistruncated.
+                       Fixed cached sector is not flushed when create and close without write.